pramsey/pgsql-ogr-fdw/README.md

 ### Importing subset of layers using LIMIT and EXCEPT

-Note: LIMIT TO /EXCEPT should contain resulting table names (NOT the layer names) In the default case, the table names are laundered should not have mixed case or weird characters.
+Note: LIMIT TO /EXCEPT should contain resulting table names (NOT the layer names).

+In the default case, the table names are laundered and should not have mixed case or weird characters.

 	CREATE SCHEMA fgdbcitysub;
 	-- import only layer called Cities